hzqst/MetaHookSv/README.md

 This plugin exposes an interface to communicate with Sven Co-op server.

-### DontFlushSoundCache (Sven Co-op only)
+### DontFlushSoundCache (Sven Co-op only) (Experimental)

 This plugin prevents client from flushing soundcache at `retry` (engine issues `retry` command everytime when HTTP download progress is finished), make it possible to preserve soundcache txt downloaded from fastdl resource server (sv_downloadurl).

 The fastdl procedure only works when game server uploads current map's soundcache txt to the fastdl resource server.
 (I am using AliyunOSS)